sharadgureh/StopWatch/Readme.md

 Clone or download the repository to your local machine.
 Open the index.html file in a web browser.
 Click on the "Start" button to begin the stopwatch timer.
-Click on the "Pause" button to pause the stopwatch timer.
 Click on the "Reset" button to reset the stopwatch timer to zero.

 ### Dependencies